Here's how Apple Watch Series 7 compares to the Series 6 and earlier

-Apple Watch Series 7 was officially unveiled at the iPhone 13 event with the wearable becoming available from October 15 (preorders on October 8).
+Apple Watch Series 7 was officially unveiled at the iPhone 13 event with the wearable available for pre-order now and arriving from October 15.
 While the new hardware may seem like it offers minimal updates at first glance, depending on what version you’re upgrading from, it can offer some big improvements.
 Read on for Apple Watch 7 vs Apple Watch 6 and earlier.

 Table of contents